Scott McDonell: Election challenges

 After Republicans took control of state government in 2010, they implemented a number of changes to voting in Wisconsin, changing procedures for election officials and voters.
 McDonell helped organize communication among clerks on how to approach these new laws, which made Wisconsin voting requirements among the most restrictive in the nation.
 He also worked on helping voters get needed identification, including coordinating free rides to the Department of Motor Vehicles to obtain a voter ID.

 Further challenges emerged in 2020.
 The COVID-19 pandemic – and the resulting shelter at home order – came just weeks before Wisconsin's presidential primary.
 This resulted in legal challenges and rapidly changing guidance from courts and elected officials, while requests for absentee ballots surged.
 The Wisconsin Republican Party sued McDonell over advice he gave on Facebook that voters could be considered “indefinitely confined” due to the pandemic and the Wisconsin Supreme Court ordered him to remove the post.
 Another pandemic challenge was a lack of available poll workers.
 In Dane County, 249 Wisconsin National Guard members filled in as poll workers, keeping lines much shorter than they were elsewhere in Wisconsin.

-Presidential Recounts, and fair & secure elections expertise

 After President Donald Trump lost the 2020 election, his followers and many Republican officials challenged the election results.
 The Trump campaign filed lawsuits in State and Federal court, some of which named McDonell specifically in the lawsuits.
 In addition, in Dane County and Milwaukee County, Trump's campaign paid for a recount.
-This was the second presidential recount McDonell oversaw making him the only clerk in the country to do so twice.
-(In 2016, Jill Stein's campaign ordered a recount after Trump won Wisconsin.
-Although both margins of victory were narrow, both recounts affirmed the initial results.)

-Further attempts to discredit and overturn the 2020 election results included false information targeting election officials, which created a dangerous environment for clerks, poll workers and others involved in elections.